aslamcodes/brain-cache/aws/security.md

 By optimising AWS environment?
 By providing guidance/advises

 # AWS Security Hub
-- Aggregates logs from the account and produces a score off of that
+- Aggregates logs from the account, accross accounts and across aws services and produces a score off of that for a security standards
+- The Aggregated logs are converted to ASFF (AWS Security Hub Finding Format) for processing

+## Security Standards
+> ASFF probably injected into on of these standards, that gives us a score on our posture
+- FSBP
+- CIS:
+- PCI DSS:
+- NIST:

 # AWS Guardduty
-- Detects threats
+- Guardduty is more of an "remediation/Active service" compared to AWS inspector which could be said "Passive service" - Layman terms

 # AWS Sheild
 WAF and Sheild are closely packed